-Pubic lice are tiny insects hat infect the pubic hair area and lay eggs.
+Pubic lice are tiny insects that infect the pubic hair area and lay eggs there.
 These lice can also be found in armpit hair and eyebrows.

 Animals cannot spread lice to humans.